 Findings of ATRT1

 ATRT1 reviewed ICANN’s policy development and implementation processes and made many recommendations about the inputs and standards used for making and appealing decisions.
 Both to ease assessment of implementation and to shed light on the interrelationships between ATRT2’s mandate and the ICANN Board’s decisions on policy and its implementation, a number of these issues have been grouped in this analysis.
 Importantly, the assessments and recommendations made in this document presume the default condition of transparency as a basis for all ICANN activities.
-In those instances where the Chatham House Rule is invoked and discussions are closed and/or reports get redacted, the decision to overrule the transparency imperative still should be publicly documented.
+In those instances where the Chatham House Rule is invoked and discussions are closed and/or reports are redacted, the decision to overrule the transparency imperative still should be publicly documented.

 ATRT1 Recommendation 20